rjbergerud/open-source-for-common-good/README.md

 # Open Source For Common Good
 My own list of open source projects that serve a social or environmental goal.
+Some projects out there didn't make the list, because while being cool, didn't have any history of pull-requests and few or no collaborators.

 ### Citizen Journalism
 - Aleph https://github.com/alephdata/aleph